Albanian Alps Tour – Hiking tour from Theth to Valbona

 The Albanian Alps are a popular destination for hikers.
 The most popular hiking route is the hike across the Valbona Pass.
 You can either hike from Theth to Valbone or reversed.
 Another popular route in the Albanian Alps is the hiking route to the Blue Eye of Theth.

-If you travel to the Albanian Alps, you will meet many travellers, who are there to hike.
+If you travel to the Albanian Alps, you will meet many travelers, who are there to hike.
 But don’t be afraid.
 You do not have to be an experienced hiker to visit the Albanian Alps.
 Although the paths are rough and stony, a person of average physical shape, can handle hiking in the Albanian Alps.

 Due to the remote location of the Albanian Alps, it is possible you will not have a mobile phone network in some places.
 Therefore, Google maps or online hiking applications might not work.
 So, for your hiking trip, it is good to buy a paper Albanian Alps Hiking Map.